xiaoran1/Web_Scraping/README.md

 CONTINUE_WRITE: Do you want to overwrite the existing information or not, if set to be 0, the program will clean all the existing information within the generated file and replace with the new data.(Only available for citation list only mode or retraction list only mode)

-If you have any problems please contact through email: wscqkevin@gmail.com
+If you have any problems please contact through email: [wscqkevin@gmail.com](mailto:wscqkevin@gmail.com) or open an issue